LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 ### Overriding Devise Registrations

 Next, we’re going to add a name field on our sign up form, update the params for the controller to accept the name input, and let Devise know we’re using our own controller in `config/routes.rb`.
-I also recommend validating the name attribute in the User model, but you do you with validations—I’m not getting into that in this blog post.
+I also recommend validating the name and email attributes in the User model, but you do you with validations—I’m not getting into that in this blog post.

 Open the registration form at `views/devise/registrations/new.html.erb`.